Skip to main content Scroll Top

 President of Ken Heckmann Productions

-Ken’s career spans the fields of television, advertising, as well as industrial, dramatic, and documentary films.
-As an independent producer and director, he has been the recipient of numerous awards, including an Addy and Clio award, as well as an Award for Outstanding Creativity from the U.S. International Film Festival, Cine Golden Eagle from the Washington Council on International Non-Theatrical Events, Gold Camera Award from the U.S. Industrial Film Festival, Bronze Award from the International Film & TV Festival, and the Backstage Award for producing and directing the Nation’s Best Public Relations Film.
+Ken Heckman’s career spans the fields of television, advertising, as well as industrial, dramatic, and documentary films.
+As an independent producer and director, he has been the recipient of numerous awards, including an Addy and Clio award, as well as an Award for Outstanding Creativity from the U.S. International Film Festival, Cine Golden Eagle from the Washington Council on International Non-theatrical Events, Gold Camera Award from the U.S. Industrial Film Festival, Bronze Award from the International Film & TV Festival, and the Backstage Award for producing and directing the Nation’s Best Public Relations Film.

 Rick Jaffa

 Rick Jaffa began his entertainment career with the William Morris Agency in the literary department where he was involved in the packaging of Mask, The River, Robo Cop and Mrs. Soffel.
-Currently an independent writer/ producer, Mr. Jaffa produced the feature film The Hand That Rocks the Cradle, which was written by his wife Amanda Silver.
-Together Rick and Amanda co-wrote
+Currently an independent writer/producer, Mr. Jaffa produced the feature film The Hand That Rocks the Cradle, which was written by his wife Amanda Silver.
+Together Rick and Amanda co-wrote the Paramount film, Eye For An Eye, starring Sally Field, Keifer Sutherland and Ed Harris.
+Rick and Amanda recently wrote and produced the box office smash hits Jurassic World and The Rise Of The Planet Of The Apes, starring James Franco, Andy Serkis, Freida Pinto.
+They are currently working on Avatar 2 and Avatar 3.

 James M. Johnston